RemiFusade2/Ludum-Dare/README.md

-# Ludum-Dare
-LD43 - Ludum Dare : The Game
+# Ludum-Dare: The Game

+LD43 - Theme is "Sacrifices must be made"

+The game is playable here: https://maitrepantoufle.itch.io/ludum-dare-the-game